griffinfoster/griffinfoster.github.io/_posts/2017-03-24-Sensitivity_to_ETI_RADAR.md

 I have made a number of optimistic assumptions:

-* ETI would be beaming a signal directly at Earth, and we would be observing the point n the ky the signal is coming from (within the size of the telescope PSF main lobe).
+* ETI would be beaming a signal directly at Earth, and we would be observing the point in the sky the signal is coming from (within the size of the telescope PSF main lobe).
 * We would integrate for the full period of the observation, and not be contaminated by terrestrial RFI
 * The duty cycle of the transmission RADAR is unity.
 * We would have sufficient search pipelines to search over all bandwidth such that the receiving bandwidth is equal to the transmission bandwidth.